Serverless Architecture For Beginners

 Top Tools to Get Started

-• Google Cloud Functions: A lightweight, event-driven compute solution for Google Cloud users.
+3. Google Cloud Functions: A lightweight, event-driven platform for building serverless applications.

-• Serverless Framework: An open-source framework for building and deploying serverless applications across multiple cloud providers.
+4. Serverless Framework: An open-source framework for deploying serverless applications across multiple cloud providers.

 Comparison of Popular Frameworks